Snowflake MCS/EHS community

 Many of us have various food allergies, food intolerances, gluten intolerance, lactose intolerance and sensitivities to all sorts of food additives.
 This often necessitates a restricted diet that has to be cooked from scratch using organic ingredients.

-The use of medication is a problem for some of us due to intolerance of the dyes, binder and fillers used, or to the medication itself.
+The use of medication is a problem for some of us due to intolerance of the dyes, binders and fillers used, or to the medication itself.
 Some medications have to be used at a much lower dose than normally prescribed, since they are sometimes broken down slower in the bodies of people with MCS.

 Even among the severely sensitive there is a variation in our sensitivities.
 Two of us may walk into the same store at the same time and one is affected by the air pollution within minutes, while it takes more than half an hour for the other.
 Then once outside in the clean air, one may recover within an hour while the other may take days to recover.